 With the cost of car insurance rising exponentially year on year, a decent no claims bonus can help make car insurance more affordable.
-Here's what you need to know about no claims bonus explained.
+Here is everything you need to know about your no claims bonus.

 A no claims bonus is a reward, usually in the form of a discount on your premiums, for not claiming on your insurance during your policy year.

 Each year you are insured and do not make a claim, you will earn an extra year's worth of no claims discount which can make a big difference to your car insurance premiums over time.

 You will earn a no claims bonus regardless of whether you have fully comprehensive car insurance or basic third party, fire and theft cover.